Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: Consonance and familywise error

 \section{Consonance and familywise error}

 Theorem \ref{thm admissibility} establishes a necessary and sufficient condition for admissibility of monotone true discovery guarantee procedures, and therefore of FDP-controlling procedures.
-At first sight, our results may seem at odds with those of \cite{Romano2011}, who proved that for FWER control, which is a special case of true discovery guarantee, only consonant procedures are admissible.
-However, this seeming contradiction disappears when we realize that admissibility of a procedure as a true discovery control procedure does not automatically imply admissibility as a FWER controlling procedure and vice versa.
-In this section we take a sidestep to FWER control, investigating the concept of consonance, and extending some of the results of \cite{Romano2011} on admissibility of FWER controlling procedures.
+At first sight, our results may seem at odds with those of \cite{Romano2011}, who proved that for FWER control, which is a special case of the true discovery guarantee requirement, only consonant procedures are admissible.
+However, this seeming contradiction disappears when we realize that admissibility of a procedure as a true discovery guarantee procedure does not automatically imply admissibility as a FWER controlling procedure and vice versa.